programminghistorian/jekyll/en/lessons/teach-history-and-languages-with-strategy-game.md

 ## What is 0&#x0338; A.D.?

 The 0&#x0338; A.D. project was formed by [the partnership of at least three computer gaming communities](https://perma.cc/2R9A-CUQY) who were separately making gameplay modifications ('mods') for Ensemble Studios' famous [Age of Empires (1997) and Age of Empires II (1999)](https://perma.cc/49JE-KT6X) RTS games.
 Age of Empires II in particular was instrumental in defining the multiplayer RTS genre, serving as a standby of [LAN parties](https://perma.cc/AR7R-RJKH) for many years and frequenting many major publications' lists of [the best/greatest video games of all time](https://perma.cc/EKH5-DKJJ).
-Modifying this game, for example by incorporating new civilizations, has been popular from its launch.
+Modifying this game, such as by incorporating new civilizations, has been popular from its launch.

 Through interactions on the long-running [Age of Kings Heaven](https://perma.cc/N3DD-RZNB) Forums, a discussion zone for fans of the Age of Empires games, the members of the three communities decided to collaborate to create a wholly new game that would be historically and strategically richer than they had found to be possible by modifying the Age of Empires titles.
 [Wildfire Games](https://perma.cc/X94B-CWPE), the umbrella organization that they formed together circa 2002, now oversees the 0&#x0338; A.D. project as a whole.

 In 2009, the project leaders decided to make the game's source code public under open licenses, which allowed the project to progress much faster than in its earliest years.
-Not only did that decision open the door to the large number of mods available, but it also solidified 0 A. D.'s rare status as a completely cross-platform game, in which eight players can interact seamlessly across eight different machines.
+Not only did that decision open the door to the large number of mods now available, but it also solidified 0 A. D.'s rare status as a completely cross-platform game, in which eight players can interact seamlessly across eight different machines.

 As of May 2025, the current stable release of the base game (Alpha 27) features multiple ancient civilizations, all of which have believable architecture, attire, technology, military techniques, and heroes – plus, as much as possible, restored pronunciation of their original languages.
 The current [list of playable civilizations](https://0ad.fandom.com/wiki/Civilizations) is as follows (ordered alphabetically): Achaemenids, Athenians, Britons, Carthaginians, Gauls, Hans, Iberian Tribes, Macedonians, Mauryans, Ptolemies, Republican Romans, Seleucids, and Spartans.

 ### A Historically Accurate Community Endeavor

-In a [2006 interview with Jason Adams of gamedev.net](https://perma.cc/7RNK-JEYR), Paul Basar (a member of the History Department of Wildfire Games) said the following about his team's attention to historicity:
+In a [2006 interview with Jason Adams of gamedev.net](https://perma.cc/7RNK-JEYR), Paul Basar (then a member of the so-called 'History Department' of Wildfire Games) said the following about his team's attention to historicity:

 > [Historical] accuracy is of the highest priority, with all weapons, helmets, armor, and shields to be of historical provenance.
 Literally dozens if not hundreds of historically accurate armor and weapon props have been modeled and textured, with more to come.
 Buildings are designed according to the style and appearance of their historical counterparts.
 Even the sound effects of construction have been made unique for each civilization to show the varied materials used by each people.
 Unit types are given in their original language, as close as can be determined...
 Each soldier, woman, priest, and trader is given an original personal name from his or her culture.
 Naval warfare has also been rigorously researched and planned by Ken Wood, our chief designer, promising one of the best historical naval combat experiences yet seen in an RTS.
 This is only a small sampling of the effort going into historical accuracy in 0 A.D.